G-Milzink/CI_PP5_xPress_react_frontend/README.md

 ### Feed

-Feed is a feature of the xPress, it allows users to view all posts by profiles they have followed.
+Feed is a feature of xPress, it allows users to view all posts by profiles they have followed.

 <details>
 <summary>Feed</summary>